Follow these Metsä Group’s safety guidelines when visiting a forest site:

 - Visit the site in daylight.

 - Maintain a safety distance of at least 90 metres to a running machine or felling operations.
 The safety distance for chipping is also 90 metres.
-The safety distance for brush cutting and wood loading is 20 metres.
+The safety distance for clearing saw works and wood loading is 20 metres.

 - Ensure that the operator or forest worker notices you.